norabbull/Willow2/Willow1.0/Documentation/README.txt

 ################################################

-Willow1.0 contain all program code necessary to reproduce results of the master project: The GDR.
+Willow1.0 contains all program code necessary to reproduce results of the master project: The GDR.
 A novel approach to detect large-scale genomic sequence patterns, 2021.